 The buying and selling process is legally defined as conveyancing.
 Before signing a contract for a piece of real estate or other property related matters, it is imperative to consult with a solicitor to obtain legal advice.

-At Williams Graham Carman Lawyers, our experienced conveyancing team are able to offer you expert advice on a range of legal issues, including those associated with property.
+At WGC Lawyers, our experienced conveyancing team are able to offer you expert advice on a range of legal issues, including those associated with property.
 Our conveyancing fee is generally fixed, meaning no surprise costs and giving you peace of mind to focus on your property matters.

 Ensuring the correct planning permissions and other regulations are in place when intending to extend or otherwise modify a property you own can be a complex process.
 Consult with a legal specialist to safeguard you and your property against potential disputes.

 Purchase of a house or unit: